-Cesare Romiti, who steered Fiat in tense social times, dies
+Cesare Romiti, who steered Fiat through tough times, dies

 Italian President Sergio Mattarella hailed Romiti as an “important protagonist of a demanding and controversial season of industrial relations and Italian capitalism.”

-For many years, Romiti served as right-hand aide to Giovanni Agnelli, the jet-setting chieftain of the family dynasty that had founded the automaker in 1900 and would develop it into the nation’s largest private company.
+For many years, Romiti served as right-hand aide to Giovanni Agnelli, the jet-setting chieftain of the family dynasty that had founded the automaker in 1900 and would develop it into the nation’s largest private employer.

 Just after becoming CEO in 1980, he helped break a weeks-long strike by factory workers with a march of some 40,000 Fiat managers and other white-collar workers through Turin, Fiat headquarters’ town, demanding the right to work.
 The strike was triggered by Fiat’s plans to fire 14,000 workers.